-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 22/852.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU)

-Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).
+These criteria promote Environmental & Social characteristics.
+In addition, the fund committed to consider the PAIs.
 The fund has also engaged with issuers on relevant environmental or social topics which include Climate change, Environment, Labour, Human rights, Corporate Behaviour and Corporate Governance.